-The Program is taught by an instructor with expertise in linguistically, culturally & legally fluent interpreting in healthcare and a practicing Medical Doctor providing services for the diverse population groups.
+The Program is taught by an instructor with expertise in linguistic, cultural & legal aspects of the medical interpreting and a practicing Medical Doctor providing services for the diverse population groups.

 Successful completion of the Program satisfies the key requirement of National Certification for Medical Interpreters